 There is an opportunity to ensure that health services and universities work more closely together to facilitate better mental health provision.

-We are working in partnership with universities, primary care, Clinical Commissioning Groups (CCGs), provider organisations and GP Practices to explore the challenges and implement best practice solutions.
+We have worked in partnership with universities, primary care, Clinical Commissioning Groups (CCGs), provider organisations and GP Practices to explore the challenges and implement best practice solutions.

 We Have Also...